platinumazure/eslint-plugin-qunit/docs/rules/no-reassign-log-callbacks.md

-# Forbid overwriting of QUnit logging callbacks (no-reassign-log-callbacks)
+# Disallow overwriting of QUnit logging callbacks (no-reassign-log-callbacks)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.